ucb-bar/chipyard/docs/Customization/Custom-Core.rst

         id = IdRange(0, 1 << idBits))))))

 where ``portName`` and ``idBits`` (number of bits to represent a port ID) are the parameter provides by the tile.
-Make sure to read :::ref:`node-tyoes` to check out what type of nodes Chipyard supports and their parameters!
+Make sure to read :ref:`node_types` to check out what type of nodes Chipyard supports and their parameters!

 Also, by default, there are boundary buffers for both master and slave connections to the bus when they are leaving the tile, and you can override the following two functions to control how to buffer the bus requests/responses: